python-websockets/websockets/docs/topics/logging.rst

 .. _connection is established: https://www.rfc-editor.org/rfc/rfc6455.html#section-4
 .. _connection is closed: https://www.rfc-editor.org/rfc/rfc6455.html#section-7.1.4

-websockets doesn't log an event for every message because that would be excessive for many applications exchanging small messages at a fast rate.
+By default, websockets doesn't log an event for every message.
+That would be excessive for many applications exchanging small messages at a fast rate.
+If you need this level of detail, you could add logging in your own code.

-However, you could add this level of logging in your own code if necessary.
+Finally, you can enable debug logs to get details about everything websockets is doing.
+This can be useful when developing clients as well as servers.

-See :ref:`log levels <log-levels>` below for details of events logged by websockets at each level.
+See :ref:`log levels <log-levels>` below for a list of events logged by websockets logs at each log level.

 Configure logging
 -----------------